Debugging with GDB

 ulimit -c unlimited

-Aborting on GTK+ warning
+Aborting on GTK warnings

 To abort on the first encountered glib/GTK+ warning use: